 Here are the step by step instructions for how to make gluten free vegan soft baked pretzels.

 First, preheat your oven to 375 degrees F.

 Next, make the dough in a food processor.
 A food processor or high powered blender is necessary for blending the cauliflower into the dough.

 Once the dough is ready, separate the batter into four equal pieces.
-Then roll each piece into thin rope, just over 10 inches long.
+Then, roll each piece into a thin rope, just over 10 inches long.
 I recommend rolling the dough on a sheet of parchment paper sprinkled with tapioca flour.